nidhaloff/igel/README.rst

 Intro
 --------

 igel is built on top of scikit-learn.
-It provides a simple way to use machine learning model without writing a **single line of code**
+It provides a simple way to use machine learning without writing a **single line of code**

 All you need is a yaml file, where you need to describe what you are trying to do.
 That's it!